ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 presentation skills.

-When I went to Lehigh (below), I had no training in using LLVM, and when I left, I had only gaomed what I had learned myself.
+When I went to Lehigh (below), I had no training in using LLVM, and when I left, I had only gained what I had learned myself.
 So then when I came to Cray, I still had no formal training in how to use LLVM.
 At Cray, my colleagues introduced me to tons of tools built into LLVM that allowed me to work much more effectively and much